 Carbon reduction is also a key part of our objectives and targets for the operation of our business and this is being tackled across a broad front.
-A major achievement in 2015 saw the introduction of photovoltaic panels to the roof of our Brandon Factory, providing a valuable source of renewable energy and therefore lowering our reliance on primary fuels as well as improving our carbon footprint.
+A major achievement in 2015 saw the introduction of a significant number of photovoltaic panels to the roof of our Brandon Factory, providing a valuable source of renewable energy and therefore lowering our reliance on primary fuels as well as improving our carbon footprint.